Robust Robustness: Obtaining robust payoff guarantees

 \begin{rem}[Wasserstein distance with an unbounded metric] Given an \emph{unbounded}, compatible metric $d$ on $\Th$, we can still define the function $W$ by the formula in \eqref{eq:W}.
-In this case, $W$ can take the value $\infty$, so $W$ is not technically a metric.
+In this case, $W$ can take the value $\infty$, so $W$ is technically an extended metric.
 Nevertheless, neighborhoods with respect to $W$ are well-defined, and these neighborhoods are rich, as we check in the proof of \cref{res:robust_sets}. \end{rem}